 Sample Projects

-Wind farm control for maximizing energy capture
+Wind farm control

 When turbines are grouped together in farms, areodynamic interaction between turbines